Pilot Resume Examples

 - Certified Flight Instructor Instrument (CFII): A valuable add-on for CFI holders that allows them to teach instrument flying, further expanding their teaching capabilities.

-- Type Rating for Specific Airline Jets: Obtaining a type rating for specific jet models is mandatory for airline jobs, ensuring pilots are qualified to operate specific types of aircraft.
+- Type Rating for Specific Airline Jets: Obtaining a type rating for specific jet models is mandatory for airline jobs, so pilots are qualified to operate specific types of aircraft.

 - Unmanned Aircraft Systems (UAS) Certification: As drone technology becomes more prevalent, this certification is crucial for pilots who wish to operate drones for commercial purposes.